ibm-cloud-docs/EventStreams/quick_setup_guide.md

     Partitions are distributed across the brokers to increase the scalability of your topic.
 You can also use them to distribute messages across the members of a consumer group.

-    _Talk about Creating, listing, updating, and deleting topics, Describing the cluster.
+    _Can you updating topics via the UI?
+Can you view cluster info via the UI?_
-    Bring in information like suggested topic naming strategies_
+    _Bring in information like suggested topic naming strategies_

 4. Set the message retention period.
 This is how long messages are retained before they are deleted.
 If your messages are not read by a consumer within this time, they will be missed.

     Click **Create topic**.